IGLU: The Integrated Gaussian Linear Unit Activation Function: Experiments and Discussion

 \section{Experiments and Discussion}

 In this section we evaluate \iglu on speed tests and on both vision and language tasks to assess its effectiveness across different domains and architectures.
 We further explore its performance on highly imbalanced datasets.
-All code used n these experiments will be released upon this paper's acceptance.